tytydraco/yessleep/out/Tony_spoke_very_highly_of_himself.md

 "Oh, is Dad on you about the house trust again?"
 She took both my hands.
 "Listen, Jack.
 You do what’s right for you.
 Dad means well, but it’s your call to make.
 You know I’ll back you either way."

 She let me go and started doing things with her hair.
 "I’m so, *so* sorry,  but I’ve got to rush.
-I know how Tony gets about his suits, and don’t want to go down there like the honest but frumpy shopgirl he pulled up from the gutter.
+You know how Tony gets about his suits, and I don’t want to go down there like the honest but frumpy shopgirl he pulled up from the gutter.
 We’ll talk soon, okay?"
 She kissed my cheek and slammed the door.

-I stared at the door for a minute and wondered if I knew how Tony got about his suits.
+I stared at the door for a minute and tried to decide if I knew how Tony got about his suits.
 Eventually I wandered back downstairs.

 By the time the doorbell rang and my parents went to welcome Tony with cries of gladness, I was pretty sure I was having some sort of episode.
 The stress of developing into such a crackerjack businessman, probably.
 I shook it off and went in for the handshake.